 Import Instructions will display details for the kinds of data that will be accepted for import into each individual field on the form.
 Some fields - like name and text fields - will accept a variety of kinds of data, like numeric values or special characters, etc.

 1. Some fields - like option fields - have a set list of options that can be entered into the field.
+These values must match an option exactly to be imported successfully.

 2. Note: it can be helpful to print these instructions or to export them as a .pdf document for reference.